Modules

 ¶

-Bind attributes to corresponding columns in the dataset.
+Bind stable/flexible/target attribute to corresponding column in the dataset.

 Parameters: